Auto Apprenticeship Helpline | Visa Checking Service | Job Advertising Service

 From 1st January 2014, any fees paid by an apprentice for the purpose of the apprenticeship, shall be reimbursed by the employer within 6 months from the start date, or 3 months from the start of training (e.g TAFE), whichever is the later unless there is unsatisfactory progress.

-From 1st January 2014 if an apprentice has to travel and spend time away for block training in relation to the apprenticeship (as agreed by both parties), an employer is required to pay for reasonable travel costs including travel, meals and accommodation whilst in transit.
+From 1st January 2014 if an apprentice has to travel and spend time away (requiring an overnight stay) for block training in relation to the apprenticeship (as agreed by both parties), an employer is required to pay for reasonable travel costs including travel, meals and accommodation whilst in transit.